myrrlyn/apocrypha.es/priv/archive/8k3apu.md

 author: Jimeee
 date: 2018-05-17T10:46:45Z
 about: |
-  I didn't want to go into too much detail or get too creative with this one, so I kept it brief.
+  I didn’t want to go into too much detail or get too creative with this one, so I kept it brief.
 The last part is a little poem that will absolutely be the end of this series, as far as texts go.

-  In my mind the bloodline of Ysgramor wasn't 100% wiped out.
+  In my mind the bloodline of Ysgramor wasn’t 100% wiped out.
 Its likely some small trace lived on, but by the 4th era no one actually knows about it or can prove it.
-There is a quest in Skyrim called [_A Scroll For Anska_] that has a woman claiming to be a descendant of Ysgramor, and I like to connect that to Totem-King Heimverlund's fate in High Gate Ruins.
+There is a quest in Skyrim called [_A Scroll For Anska_] that has a woman claiming to be a descendant of Ysgramor, and I like to connect that to Totem-King Heimverlund’s fate in High Gate Ruins.
 But the Skerd — as a House — is certainly gone.

-  I actually forgot all about King Olaf's Verse, and didn't plan to write about him, but given it apparently happened in the middle of the war, I had to at least mention it.
+  I actually forgot all about King Olaf’s Verse, and didn’t plan to write about him, but given it apparently happened in the middle of the war, I had to at least mention it.